itspedruu/link-collection/README.md

 ## What is this?

-This is a collection of links related to programming in general which I found either on reddit or just searching the web.
+This repository organizes a collection of links I found while searching the web.
+I created this repository to remind myself that some type of things exists and to give a free collection of knowledge to others programmers enthusiats.

 ## Index